nurbxfit/video_remBG/README.md

 - we need to consider better model or better GPU to process removing the background.

 (note: this repo is just a POC)

+## Note:

+- You might need to change the provider based on ur running machine, I run on an AMD ryzen laptop so I use the AMD GPU provider.
+- you can refer the list here [Provider](https://onnxruntime.ai/docs/execution-providers/)

 # How to run (Windows)